matthiasdiener/constantdict/README.md

     pass
 ```

-Please also see the [documentation](https://matthiasdiener.github.io/constantdict).
+Please also see the [documentation](https://matthiasdiener.github.io/constantdict),
+as well as the examples in the `examples/` directory.

 ## License